Flatiron-Misc-MK/star_wars/README.md

 # StarWars

-All the Star Wars data you've ever wanted:
+All the Star Wars movie descriptions you've ever wanted:

-Planets, Spaceships, Vehicles, People, Films and Species

 From all SEVEN Star Wars films

-Now with The Force Awakens data!

 #StarWars